New Years Double Race Guide

 We will email you if you come off the wait list, and you will have 24 hours to approve or decline the entry and associated entry fee.

 We do not publish or answer how long the wait list is.
 No one can predict how many refunds we will have requested for each distance and day combo, so knowing how long the list is has no practical use.

-We are one of very few races that allow refunds (up until the deadline).
+We are one of very few races that allow refunds (up until the deadline of two days before the race).
 Because of that, and the logistics of managing things for an operation run by only one person, transfers and deferrals are not an option.